klauck/demo_dbs_internals/README.md

  Seq Scan on nation  (cost=0.00..1.31 rows=5 width=109)
    Filter: (n_regionkey = 4)
 ```
-PostgreSQL does not expose a detailed cost break-down to the user (only per operator).
+PostgreSQL does not expose a detailed cost breakdown to the user (only per operator).
 For simple queries, the estimated costs can be explained with the available documentation.
 For example, the costs (1.31 ≈ 1.3125 = 1 * 1.0 + 25 * 0.01 + 25 * 0.0025) for the query are composed of costs for sequentially scanning all table's pages (1 * `seq_page_cost`), accessing all table's tuples (25 * `cpu_tuple_cost`), and operations on all table's tuples operator costs (25 * `cpu_operator_cost`)